Seventh Wonder: History

 Seventh Wonder was formed in 2000 by bass player Andreas Blomqvist, guitarist Johan Liefvendahl and drummer Johnny Sandin after their previous band fell apart.
-Their music started to develop in the direction of progressive metal and as the band was joined by keyboard player Andreas Kyrt Söderin late 2000, the new sound was cemented further.
+Their music started to develop in the direction of progressive metal and as the band was joined by keyboard player Andreas Kyrt Söderin in late 2000, the new sound was cemented further.
 Two demos were recorded, the first in 2001 (Seventh Wonder) and the second in 2003 (Temple In The Storm).

 Many singers have come and gone in Seventh Wonder over the years, among others Ola Halén of power metal band Insania Sthlm.
 The longest lasting member in the past was Andi Kravljaca (ex: Heave, Elsesphere, now Silent Call), and it was with Kravljaca at the microphone that the band recorded their debut album Become (released in 2005), after landing a record deal with Finland's Lion Music.
 Prior to the release of Become in 2005, Tommy Karevik joined the band.
 Become was well received by the press.
 However, the band and Andi decided to part ways shortly after the recording process had ended and once more the search for a singer started.

 The next album, entitled Waiting in the Wings, was recorded in 2006 and was mixed and mastered by Tommy Hansen.
 Waiting in the Wings got even better reviews than Become did, scoring multiple top scores of 10 out of 10.

 2007 was a year of writing new material and playing live.
 During 2007 Seventh Wonder played in Sweden, Denmark, Norway, England and the Netherlands together with acts such as Jorn Lande, Pagan's Mind, Queensryche, Testament, Sun Caged and Redemption.
 In August 2007 the band parted ways with Intromental Management, but continued to work with Lion Music.